ay-ay-vasilev/SDL2Game/README.md

 Stuff to remember:
 1. UI
-2. Health
-3. Shooting tower
-4. Containers for UI elements
+2. Containers for UI elements
-5. Scene manager to "switch" levels
+3. Scene manager to "switch" levels

 My plan:
 - Ranged weapon for player.